betanS/PokedexRetrofit/README.md

 ## 🚀 Features
 - 📖 View Pokémon list with details (name, type, weight, height).
 - ➕ Add new Pokémon to the database.
+(Upcoming)
 - ✏️ Edit existing Pokémon information.
 - ❌ Delete Pokémon from the Pokedex.
+(Upcoming)
 - 🌐 Connects to an ASP.NET API with Swagger documentation.
 - 🗄️ PostgreSQL database integration.
 - 🎨 Modern UI built with Jetpack Compose.